Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

         proportional to time since zero phase angle).
 Defaults to MeanAnomaly.
     - `epoch`: the time at which the mean anomaly or mean longitude is measured.
 May be GameStart or Now.
 Defaults to GameStart.

+Each `INTERCEPT` block can have up to three parameters:
+* `approach`: the closest approach distance, in meters.
+This is one of two parameters that must always be given.
+Distribution defaults to Uniform if unspecified. `min` defaults to 0 if unspecified.
+The `approach` node has one additional option:
+    - `type`: the definition of closest approach used.
+May be ImpactParameter (distance ignoring the planet's gravity) or Periapsis (distance after allowing for planet's gravity, but ignoring the SoI boundary).
+Defaults to Periapsis.
+Both types are measured from the center of the target body.
+* `warnTime`: the time before closest approach, in seconds, at which the asteroid is discovered; does not account for the target planet's gravity.
+This is one of two parameters that must always be given.
+    Distribution defaults to Uniform if unspecified.
+Negative values of `min` or `max` are allowed and represent discoveries after closest approach.
+* `vSoi`: the speed, in meters per second, at which the asteroid enters the planet's sphere of influence.
+    This indirectly controls the asteroid's eccentricity and inclination (higher approach speeds correspond to eccentric, inclined orbits).
+If omitted, a range of speeds that allows easy capture is used.
+Distribution defaults to LogNormal if unspecified.